 Treatment options for cerebral aneurysms currently include intracranial aneurysm clipping and neurovascular intervention involving embolization to cut off the flow of blood to the aneurysm.
 This traditional intracranial aneurysm clipping requires opening the patient’s skull, a procedure known as a craniotomy.
 This procedure has many shortcomings including; invasiveness, excessive bleeding, long treatment duration, and complications with healing, among others.3 With neurovascular intervention, on the other hand, it is possible to occlude flow to the aneurysm with micro coils or other embolic materials through a minimally invasive treatment, thereby avoiding the risks of a craniotomy.

-The approved NUMEN Coil Embolization System by MicroPort® NeuroTech is available in different lengths, allowing physicians to select the most appropriate coil based on each patient’s anatomy.
+The approved NUMEN Coil Embolization System by MicroPort® NeuroTech is available in different lengths, allowing physicians to select the appropriate coil based on patient’s anatomy.
 The NUMEN FR Coil Detachment System is used to provide the electric current needed to detach the coil once in position.

 “Coil Embolization is a crucial treatment option for patients with intracranial aneurysms.
 The approval of the NUMEN Coil Embolization System takes us one step closer to our goal of becoming a ‘total solution provider for stroke treatment’ and we are pleased to provide this minimally invasive treatment option for patients,” said Zhiyong Xie, President of MicroPort® NeuroTech.